davidawad/davidawad.github.io/about.md

 ## More about me:

 I'm an aspiring philosopher, web developer, designer, programmer, physicist, mathematician, poet and person.
 Call me an engineer, call me a scientist, call me a dork, but I'm an Inventor.
-I have built some of my craziest ideas, from machine learning on large twitter datasets, to brain automated social networks, and self driving cars.
+I have built some of my craziest ideas, from machine learning on large twitter datasets, to brain wave social networks, and self driving cars.
 I've been to a hackathon every single weekend, and I don't plan on stopping anytime soon.
 I strongly believe in the original dream of the Free Software Foundation, and any code, or libraries that I write are usually open sourced as soon as they're done (but usually before that!).
 I spend any and all free time I have reading about all kinds of different technologies, from alternating current theory, to game and graphic design in Unity and Blender, and even lane detection for self driving cars.
 If I have anything, it is dedication.
 I will get addicted to my projects, and constatntly try to make them as good as possible.
 I will move fast.
 I will break things.
 I will create, build, tweak and destroy.
 It's who I am.

 All I know is that I want to do and create a lot more while I still have the opportunity.
 If you wish to contact me please feel free; it is a personal goal of mine to be someone who provides happiness, and support to as many people as I can in my small lifetime, while I build devices that simplify as much of the human experience as possible.
 That's the dream.